The history of post-war prefabs

 The Prefab Museum is a living history online museum about Britain’s post-war prefabs.
 Part of the Temporary Housing and Emergency Factory Made Homes programmes, 156,623 prefabricated buildings were erected all over the UK between 1946-9 to rehouse ex-servicemen and their families or bombed-out people.
 In 1942, following the Blitz, the Burt Committee was set up by the wartime coalition Government to provide guidance on the housing shortage.
 The committee recommended temporary housing as a solution to the shortage of construction workers and the destruction of housing in the Blitz.
 They aimed to accommodate servicemen returning from the war, people made homeless by bombing, or living in overcrowded and insanitary conditions.
 Read about the politics behind the prefabs here.

 The part dealing with prefabs is titled Million Homes Destroyed and was kindly read and interpreted in July 2013 by actor Neil Titley known for his Oscar Wilde shows.

-Prefabs were located on bomb sites and open spaces including parks, in rural locations, towns and villages, and were scheduled to last 10 to 15 years.
+Prefabs were located on bomb sites and open spaces including parks, in rural locations, towns and villages, and were scheduled to be dismantled and replaced after 10 to 15 years.
 They did much longer as hundreds of them are still standing, lived-in and cherished 70 years later.

 People tell us about locations of prefabs all the time.
 But most of them are under threat of demolition to be replaced by modern dwellings and flats, which in most cases are not reaching the standards of the 1946 luxurious bungalows!
-Research and planning went into their development, how best to address the housing crisis caused by the devastation of war, and the shortage of skilled construction workers who had been called up or on other war work and being able to provide semi and unskilled work for returning troops.
+Research and planning went into their development, how best to address the housing crisis caused by the devastation of war, the shortage of skilled construction workers who had been called up or on other war work and being able to provide semi and unskilled work for returning troops.